moj-analytical-services/NLP-guidance/FeatureSelection.md

 * We want to [*embed*](Glossary.md) our [*documents*](Glossary.md) into a vector space in a way that takes account of what we think is important about them.
 * Feature selection is the process of selecting what we think is worthwhile in our [*documents*](Glossary.md), and what can be ignored.
-* This will likely include removing [*stopwords*](Glossary.md), and modifying words by making them lower case, choosing what to do with typos or grammar features, and choosing whether to do [*stemming*](Glossary.md).
+* This will likely include removing punctuation and [*stopwords*](Glossary.md), modifying words by making them lower case, choosing what to do with typos or grammar features, and choosing whether to do [*stemming*](Glossary.md).
 * Decisions about how to do these things are usually made by trial and error.
 * The order you follow when doing these processes is not always fixed, and it can take some thought to work out the most efficient way.
+Some times you might need multiple rounds of [*stopword*](Glossary.md) removal, for example.
 * When turning [*documents*](Glossary.md) into vectors, there isn't a hard and fast distinction between which processes are feature selection and which are part of the [*embedding*](Glossary.md) schema; rather it's one long process.

 ## Motivation

 We want to decide how to [*embed*](Glossary.md) our [*documents*](Glossary.md) into a vector space in a way that takes account of what we think is important about them.
 This means that we need to formally define which elements of our [*documents*](Glossary.md) are worth taking notice of, and which can be safely ignored (this is a standard requirement in any machine learning project).

 In natural language processing typically our only possibility is choosing which words in a [*document*](Glossary.md) we should consider, and whether we should do any transformation of these words.
+The first step is often, therefore, to remove the elements of a [*document*](Glossary.md) that are not words: the punctuation marks.

+## Removing punctuation

+This is usually easily accomplished - in R, for example, there are various different ways of doing it but it's always just one line of code, or a parameter set in a function.

+Despite the practical ease of achieving this, it still needs thought.
+You can choose to replace the punctuation marks with a space, or remove them altogether.

+Replacing them with a space turns *it's* into the two words *it* and *s*, rather than the single word *its*.
+While *it* and *its* are probably removed in steps below, *s* may not be, and can end up being nonsensically part of the [*vocabulary*](Glossary.md).
+There are probably other examples where it can be problematic, too.

+On the other hand, removing punctuation altogether can lead to problems in cases where someone has hyphenated a word.
+For example, we might want *cross-examination* to become *crossexamination*, but not want *Northern Ireland-related* to become the nonsensical *Northern Irelandrelated*.
+In my experience you are better off replacing punctuation marks with spaces and then dealing with specific hyphenated words as special cases (but I could be wrong).

 ## Choosing words to keep and drop